Raqibai/.github/profile/README.md

 ## Participating in the community

 👤 We aim to create a welcoming and vibrant community.
-Join us todat at [Raqib Community](https://community.raqib.ai).
+Join us today at [Raqib Community](https://community.raqib.ai).

 ## Get in touch